 However, as with any investment, it is useful to understand each one before diving in.
 Certainly, people invest because they hear about other people making a lot of money.
 However, this is not a good enough reason.

 Table of Contents

 We have discussed New York City real estate investing.
-Many like real estate’s tangible quality.
+Many like real estate’s physical quality.
 It is something physical, and people feel more connected to it.

 Your cash flow benefits from the tax advantages you gain from deducting depreciation.
 Of course, depreciation is more than an accounting entry.
-As a good rule of thumb, you should plan to spend that much annually for maintenance expense.
+As a good rule of thumb, you should plan to spend that much annually on maintenance expenses.
 Nonetheless, the deduction shields part of your income.